Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 To build this model, we went through several stages, which will be detailed in the following lines.
 ### Cat detection
 The first step in the implementation was to identify the cat or cats in the picture.
 This was to avoid the detection of any other objects as cats — the human eyes are like the cat’s eyes in the computer vision consideration.
 To build the recognition code first, some libraries were imported such as:
-* Torch: Library that starts making a deep neural network to make detection faster and more accurate
+* `Torch` : Library that starts making a deep neural network to make detection faster and more accurate
-* Matplotlib: This library helps in making 2d graphs and visualization.
+* `Matplotlib` : This library helps in making 2d graphs and visualization.
 We used it for visualization, so that when we start zooming in or in case we have a low-quality image, the detection won’t be affected.
-* NumPy: This library is based on linear algebra, so it always takes data and converts it into a matrix.
+* `NumPy` : This library is based on linear algebra, so it always takes data and converts it into a matrix.
 It is used in data manipulation, and through it we can convert images to grids to facilitate the detection of a specific part.
-* OpenCV (cv2): It contains pre-trained data for various objects, including animals, plants, body parts, and more.
+* `OpenCV (cv2)` : It contains pre-trained data for various objects, including animals, plants, body parts, and more.
 So, we started working with the part that we want to make the process easier for the model training.

 ![image](https://user-images.githubusercontent.com/101527083/222717150-48bc4002-f5df-4187-ab92-9dce330ad277.png)